Tarekvs/E-Mensa/README.md

 - **Database Interaction**: The website is capable of creating a database connection, fetching data from the database, adding new records to the database, and deleting existing records.

 - **User Authentication**: Users can register and log in with a username, password, and email.
 The password is hashed before being saved in the Database.
-Furthermore admin privileges are available users that register as admins.
+Furthermore admin privileges are available for users that register as admins.

 - **Meal Reviews**: Logged-in users can review meals and share their opinions.
 Admins can delete reviews.